gustavopin/COVID-19-Analysis/README.md

 (X) What was the total cases of contamination, deaths and recovery of/from COVID-19

-() What were the five countries with most people contaminated
+(X) What were the five countries with most people contaminated in 2020

-() Filter the data for Brazil
+(X) Filter the data for Brazil

+() Make a graph for daily infections